Jec222/MiniDrifter/README.md

 # Mini Drifter
 Code for our Senior Design project.
-The mini drifter is a solar powered smart buoy designed to operate
+The mini drifter is a solar powered smart buoy designed to survive a year with minimal maintenence

 ## Code conventions
 ### Function prefixes